 MDA with ivermectin is the current core strategy to eliminate onchocerciasis, with a minimum requirement of 80% therapeutic coverage.
-It is estimated that at least 12-15 years of annual treatment are required in hyper- and meso-endemic areas to eliminate transmission, corresponding to the lifespan of the adult Onchocerca volvulus.
-Some of measures used in control include the
+It is estimated that at least 12-15 years of annual treatment are required in hyper- and mesoendemic areas to eliminate transmission, corresponding to the lifespan of the adult Onchocerca volvulus.
+Some of measures used in control include the mapping of endemic communities using serological and molecular tests, onceto-twice yearly ivermectin mass drug administration, and combined treatment in areas of co-endemicity with loaiasis.

-In 2021, 2657 countries of the Africa Region were endemic for onchocerciasis, representing more than 99% of infected people globally.
-The population requiring treatment for onchocerciasis across Africa increased from 239.2 million in 2020 to 243.7 million in 2021.
-Compared to 2020, there has been an increase in the population targeted and treated for onchocerciasis in the African region, namely 141.5 million and 112 million respectively.
+In 2021, 2657 countries of the African Region were endemic for onchocerciasis, representing more than 99% of infected people globally57.
+The population requiring treatment for onchocerciasis across Africa increased from 239.2 million in 2020 to 243.7 million in 2021^{57,59}.
+Compared to 2020, there has been an increase in the population targeted and treated for onchocerciasis in the African region, namely 141.5 million and 112 million respectively^{57,59}.
 Therefore, there is an improvement in the coverage of treatment activities that were impacted by the COVID-19 pandemic in 2020.
-While the geographical coverage in the African region in 2019 was 86.6%, this declined to 60% in 2020, and slightly increased to 66% in 2021.
+While the geographical coverage in the African region in 2019 was 86.6%, this declined to 60% in 2020, and slightly increased to 66% in 202157,59,72.
 In 2021, 397 implementation units received treatment with ALB+IVM and 788 were covered only with IVM.
 Treatment is stopped in endemic communities in the transmission zone when the OV-16 prevalence in children aged between 5 to 9 years and the blackfly infectivity rate decreases below 0.01% and 0.05% respectively, at which level transmission is very low.